hulotte/Hulotte/README.md

 $ ./vendor/bin/hulotte init
 ```

 This command will install basics files and folders.
-It also install App module.
+It also install App module and a database.

+## Commands
 If you need a database for your project, you can easy create it with this command line
 ```bash
 $ ./vendor/bin/hulotte database:create yourDatabaseName